 Boating is a great North American pastime, and the evolution of recreational motor boats in the 20th century has transformed our waterscape.
 Boats connect people to the water and to the natural world, and power boats offer great freedom of movement and the thrill of speed.

-A new activity in 1900, by 1950 motor boating was an important cultural marker, and remains so today.
-Central to the growth of this industry were large, aspirational trade shows, where the public came to explore what motor boating was all about.
-The largest of these was the National Motor Boat Show, begun in New York City in 1905 and still held every year.
-More than earlier ways of boating by sail and oar, motor boating was a facet of modernism, a celebration of personal freedom and opulence through technology.
+A new activity in 1900, by 1950 motor boating was an important cultural marker and remains so today.
+Central to the growth of this industry were large aspirational trade shows, where the public came to explore what motor boating was all about.
+The largest of these was the National Motor Boat Show which began in New York City in 1905 and is still held every year.
+More than the earlier ways of boating by sail and oar, motor boating was a facet of modernism, a celebration of personal freedom and opulence through technology.

-Many companies contributed to the rise of motor boating, through development of new technology and new marketing strategies, and by crafting a new culture of power boaters.
+Many companies contributed to the rise of motor boating through the development of new technology, new marketing strategies, and by crafting a new culture of power boaters.
 Magazines such as Rudder, Motor Boating, and Motor Boat served to celebrate the growing industry and define its culture.
-Boat races were both a technological proving ground and a social forum that helped to define what the modern power boater was like.
-Men like Gar Wood and Howard Lyon used boat racing to create media personas that added to their brand and helped them to sell boats.
+Boat races were both a technological proving ground and a social forum that helped define what the modern power boater was like.
+Men like Gar Wood and Howard Lyon used boat racing to create media personas that added to their brand and helped them sell boats.

-Early power plants were large, which meant that power boats existed before the automobile.
-As the auto took over the public imagination, however, boats began to be developed to resemble cars, with forward-facing seats and automobile steering wheels, dashboards, and windscreens.
-The major advances in engine technology were occurring in the midwest, and this came to be where largest brands of powerboats were located as well.
+As automobiles took over the public imagination, boats were developed to resemble cars with forward-facing seats, automobile steering wheels, dashboards, and windscreens.
+The major advances in engine technology were occurring in the Midwest which happened to be where the largest brands of powerboats were located as well.
 For the first time, new types of boats were developed in conjunction with advertising.
-This, combined with the calmer waters of the midwest, led to favoring of boat designs which favored speed and varnished mahogany over seaworthiness and durability.
+This, combined with the calmer waters of the Midwest, led to favoring boat designs which favored speed and varnished mahogany over seaworthiness and durability.